Volumes spurt at Voltas Ltd counter

-Voltas Ltd registered volume of 132 lakh shares by 14:19 IST on NSE, a 7.85 fold spurt over two-week average daily volume of 16.82 lakh shares
+Voltas Ltd notched up volume of 4.73 lakh shares by 10:49 IST on BSE, a 6.94 fold spurt over two-week average daily volume of 68145 shares

-Shankara Building Products Ltd, Mahanagar Gas Ltd, PNB Housing Finance Ltd, Venkys (India) Ltd are among the other stocks to see a surge in volumes on NSE today, 10 May 2019.
+Asian Paints Ltd, Kalpataru Power Transmission Ltd, Jammu and Kashmir Bank Ltd, PNB Housing Finance Ltd are among the other stocks to see a surge in volumes on BSE today, 10 May 2019.

 Powered by Capital Market - Live News